|Nutrition Facts (per serving)|

-Easy homemade apple pancakes made the traditional way with milk, butter, eggs, flour, just a little bit of sugar, and a bit of grated apples mixed in.
+Easy homemade apple pancakes made the traditional way with milk, butter, eggs, flour, just a little bit of sugar, and some grated apples mixed in.
 A great way to sneak a bit of fruit into your kids' breakfasts, and a great way to use up leftover apples that you have on hand.
-For an extra apple-y breakfast, serve them topped with applesauce!
+For an extra apple-y breakfast, serve them topped with applesauce.

 Though the recipe calls for nutmeg, you could use cinnamon or even a touch of ginger, if you prefer.